Patient PortalRequest an Appointment919-942-8571

 “This is one of several procedures that we perform in our office.
 For many women, this is a viable alternative to a hysterectomy because it offers a faster recovery and eliminates the need for hormonal supplements,” said Dr. Anne Martinelli.

-How is an endometrial ablation performed?
+How is an Endometrial Ablation Performed?

 During an endometrial ablation, the endometrial lining of the uterus is removed by using slender tools inserted through your vagina.